oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 The OpenID Connect core specification defines the following roles:

 1. End-User: Human participant
-2. Authorization Server: The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
+2. Authorization Server: The server issues access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
 3. Client: An application making protected resource requests on behalf of the resource owner (the end-user) and with its authorization.

 From the OpenID Connect specification, the authentication using Authorization Code Flow has the following steps:

-{% img blog/spring-security-pkce/auth0-authorization-code.png alt:"Authorization Code Grant" width:"800" %}{: .center-image }
+{% img blog/spring-security-pkce/auth0-authorization-code.jpg alt:"Authorization Code Grant" width:"800" %}{: .center-image }

-1. Client prepares an authentication request and sends the request to the Authorization Server.
+1. The client prepares an authentication request and sends the request to the Authorization Server.
 2. Authorization Server prompts for the End-User authentication and obtains End-User consent/authorization.
 3. The End-User authenticates and gives consent
-4. Authorization Server sends the End-User back to the Client with an Authorization Code.
+4. The Authorization Server sends the End-User back to the Client with an Authorization Code.
-5. Client requests a response using the Authorization Code at the Token Endpoint.
+5. The client requests a response using the Authorization Code at the Token Endpoint.
-6. Client receives a response that contains an ID Token and Access Token in the response body.
+6. The client receives a response that contains an ID Token and Access Token in the response body.

 The diagram is a simplified sequence of the Authorization Code Flow, where the User Agent (the browser) redirections are not shown.